FSD3509 Mental Resilience of Finnish People II 2020

 The dataset is (B) available for research, teaching and study.

 Study description in other languages

 - Church Research Institute

-COVID-19, anxiety, bacterial and virus diseases, church, interpersonal relations, psychological well-being, social interaction, social networks, trust, well-being (health)
+COVID-19, anxiety, bacterial and virus diseases, church, interpersonal relations, psychological well-being, resilience, social interaction, social networks, trust, well-being (health)

 The survey charted the concerns and feelings of security and safety of people living in Finland during the coronavirus crisis.
 This second part of the survey was conducted in May 2020, when the partial loosening of COVID restrictions had been announced.
 The first part of the survey was conducted in April 2020, when the coronavirus restrictions were at their strictest.
 The April 2020 survey data are also available at FSD (dataset FSD3508 Mental Resilience of Finnish People I 2020).

 Themes of the survey included stress and strain experienced by the respondents, their social networks, and their views on the role of the Evangelical Lutheran Church of Finland in supporting people during the coronavirus crisis.
 First, the respondents were asked what had brought them comfort during the crisis, and their personal well-being and close relationships were examined with questions on, for example, whether they were regularly in contact with others, had friends they could openly talk to about their worries, and would be willing to help people close to them if needed.
 Views on safety and security in society were surveyed next with questions on whether the respondents thought people's indifference towards coronavirus restrictions created insecurity, whether news headlines caused fear for them, and whether they were suspicious of all news because they could potentially be fake news.